LiteObject/demo-mssql-replication/README.md

 - **Connection Testing**: Validates database connectivity
 - **Environment Variable Support**: Loads configuration from environment variables

-#### `read_testdata.py`
-Database connectivity test script that:
-- Tests connections to both primary and replica databases
-- Reads and displays data from the `TestData` table
-- Verifies that the database setup is working correctly

 #### `verify_replication.py`
 Replication verification script that:
 - Inserts a test record into the primary database